 “Those impactful years when Kalief Browder was on Rikers Island damaged him physically, emotionally and spiritually beyond repair,” Salaam said.
 “I was in solitary for two weeks, and you can definitely go mad.”

-Katz assigns the New Yorker articles and a Netflix documentary series, "Time: The Kalief Browder Story," to students in her criminal justice classes.
-She said that Browder's plight resulted from a perfect storm of systemic problems and inequities.
+Katz said that Browder’s case resulted from a perfect storm of systemic problems and inequities.